In brief

 When it comes to workwear, quality is not only about the fabric but also how the logo is applied.
 Durable branding ensures long-term legibility and value, preventing garments from losing their communicative impact after limited use.

-Choosing the most suitable branding technique depends on the garment type, washing frequency and daily operational use.
-Addressing these aspects early helps protect brand image and extend garment lifespan.
+Choosing the most suitable branding technique — screen printing, embroidery, DTF (Direct To Film) or direct-to-garment digital printing (DTG) — depends on the type of garment, washing frequency and daily operational use.
+Considering these aspects early on helps preserve brand image and extend garment lifespan.

 Why choose Shop for Shop for custom workwear

-The ability to choose fabrics, fits and branding techniques allows for a consistent, functional supply suited to everyday professional use.
+The ability to choose fabrics, fits and branding techniques allows you to build a consistent, functional workwear range suited to everyday professional use.

 Frequently asked questions about custom workwear